Dix Mountain Wilderness Area: Geography

 The terrain is rough, rocky and mountainous, with several of the mountain tops exceeding 4000 ft.
 The area contains 12 small ponds with a total surface area of about 92 acre.
 Vertical cliffs of considerable height are common, particularly in the northern and eastern parts.

 Some of the mountains, such as Dix, South Dix and Macomb, have had small landslides in recent years which occur mostly on the near vertical north slopes.
 This has left a series of prominent, bare rock scars on the upper slopes.

-There are four trailless peaks in the area — South Dix, East Dix, Hough and McComb — that are over 4,000 feet in elevation.
-Many approach these mountains from a popular, unmaintained trail off NY 73 which provides access to a slide scramble up East Dix.
-From there, all the major peaks are connected by herd paths.
+There are four trailless peaks in the area — South Dix, East Dix, Hough and Macomb — that are over 4,000 feet in elevation.
+These mountains can be approached from a popular, unmaintained trail off NY 73 which provides access to a slide scramble up East Dix.
+From there, all the major peaks are connected by game trails.

 Forest

-Some of the most severe and extensive forest fires of the Adirondacks occurred in this area during a prolonged drought period in 1903.
+The Adirondack Fire, one of the most severe and extensive forest fires of the Adirondacks, occurred in this area during a prolonged drought period in 1903.
 As a result, the tops and upper slopes of the mountains not only lost their forest cover but the humus was also consumed and the mineral soil eroded down to bare rock.

 The present forest cover consists chiefly of pole-size yellow birch, aspen and stunted balsam at the higher elevations with mixed hardwoods and softwoods on the better soils at lower elevations.